 The Company Programme helped Olivia develop confidence and communication skills.

-Olivia attended Wolstanton High School, where she studied History, German, Art and Music.
-She completed the Company Programme whilst in year 11 during the 2013- 2014 academic year.
+Olivia attended a school in Staffordshire, where she studied History, German, Art and Music.
+She completed the YE Company Programme whilst in year 11 during the 2013- 2014 academic year.

 The team initially started off with 21 members and everyone had to nominate themselves for a position and complete a presentation.
 Olivia nominated herself as Finance Director and was “lucky enough” to get it.